jshook/simple-startup/README.md

 The optional scripts will be sanity checked along with the other scripts, but they will be excluded when 'all' scripts are run.

+## Managed Scripts

+If you want to include a subdirectory called `.startup/managed-scripts/`, then any executable scripts in this directory will be available for execution.
+These will not be included in `./startup all`, unless they are explicitly included in the explicit startup order.
+If you tell startup to run them in combination with other scripts which *are* in the startup order, then these scripts are included only *after* the known order.
+Using these conventions, you may link in a remote repo or directory which includes a set of managed scripts that provide default implementations.
+If there is a named script in `.startup/` which has the same name as one in `.startup/managed-scripts/`, then the on in `.startup/` takes precedence.

+If simple startup detects that the managed-scripts directory is a github repo, then it will attempt to update the repo prior to running any of the scripts from it, unless it has been updated within the last 24 hours.
+This behavior can be forced with `./startup --update-managed`.

 ## Script Execution

 The current working directory will be set to the parent directory of the .startup component